Create and Manage Compute Pools

 k8s-objectslayers, verify those workloads and any exposed service endpoints separately.
 Running status does not reflect whetherk8s-objectsresources are fully initialized or accessible. - Select the Compute Pool, and then review details such as cluster status, hardware capacity, allocation, and deployed workloads.

 If you encounter issues during provisioning, refer to Troubleshooting Compute Pools.
+If edge hosts are not being allocated, verify default NIC and static IP configuration on the Compute tab in Project Settings or Tenant Settings.
 Troubleshooting steps use kubectl commands that require access to the hub cluster.

 Modify Compute Pool